-Sometimes referred to as the "land and expand" approach, penetration strategy is an approach used by companies (especially in SaaS) to penetrate or infiltrate a new market, or rapidly expand in their current market.
+Sometimes referred to as the "land and expand" approach, penetration pricing strategy is an approach used by companies (especially in SaaS) to penetrate or infiltrate a new market, or rapidly expand in their current market.

 This means setting a very low initial price on a product in the short-term, with the goal of compensating in the longer-term by upselling or cross-selling the new customers they gain.